PyTorch 2 GPU Performance Benchmarks

 It is clearly visible that the training performance has significantly improved for all models on all GPUs, especially the ones of the latest generation, through the use of PyTorch 2 with compiled models.
 In some cases, for instance on the Nvidia A100 using the model BERT base cased, an improvement of factor 3 is obtained.
 The above mentioned promise of only needing to add one line of code was kept for the models we used.

-Next, we will examine the performance for multi GPU training with the Nvidia A100 40GB, Nvidia A100 80GB, Nvidia RTX 6000 Ada, Nvidia RTX 4090 and Nvidia RTX 5000 on the examples of ResNet-50 with fp32 precision and BERT large cased with AMP.
+Next, we will examine the performance for multi GPU training with the Nvidia A100 40GB, Nvidia A100 80GB, Nvidia RTX 6000 Ada, Nvidia RTX 4090 and Nvidia RTX 5000 on the examples of ResNet-50 with fp32 precision and BERT base cased with AMP.
 As mentioned above the DistributedDataParallel module of PyTorch was used.

 On Resnet-50 the performance scale factor is between 0.9 and 0.95, meaning that each additional GPU is adding between 90% and 95% of the single GPU performance.
 A similar behaviour is observed on the model BERT base cased using automatic mixed precision.